Apple’s 2010 iPad launch was the last great Steve Jobs keynote

 And yet Apple also played up productivity.
 Once the iPad shipped, the blogosphere was rife with debate about whether it could be used for serious content creation as well as passive consumption.
 I said yes, but felt outnumbered by naysayers; remarkably, that debate continues on today.

 From the start, however, Apple positioned the iPad as being useful to artists and business people who wanted to create as well as consume.
-The developer behind an iPhone painting program called Brushes got to show the iPad version onstage, and Schiller devoted more than 12 minutes to demoing Apple’s Pages, Numbers, and Keynote—productivity apps that cost ten bucks apiece.
+The developer behind an iPhone painting program called Brushes got to show the iPad version onstage, and Schiller devoted more than 12 minutes to demoing Apple’s Pages, Numbers, and Keynote—productivity apps that cost 10 bucks apiece.
 (In 2o13, the company began giving them away to buyers of new devices.)

 Apple presumably didn’t expect to make a fortune by selling office software.
 But by building such apps, it conveyed a fact that was critical to the iPad’s future: It wasn’t just a fluffy and superficial entertainment machine.